-The Johnny Mercer Foundation Songwriters Project is a weeklong intensive at Northwestern University for emerging songwriters and writing teams (ages 18-30) across all genres including musical theatre, pop, country, Latin, rock and contemporary pop.
+The Johnny Mercer Foundation Songwriters Project is a week-long intensive course at Northwestern University for emerging songwriters and writing teams (ages 18-30) across all genres including musical theatre, pop, country, Latin, rock and contemporary pop.
 The program celebrates the Great American Songbook including songs written by Johnny Mercer himself.
 It is an annual, summer program and culminates in a new work showcase and a star-studded celebration concert.

 The Johnny Mercer Foundation makes it possible to offer this program free of charge to invited participants and offers a stipend to cover a portion of travel expenses.